 Further down from the Lee Rowing Club, walk to the river bank to observe the remains of Gunpowder Pier.
-It was from here in the late nineteenth century that gunpowder from the mills at Ballincollig was loaded on barges for transport to Rocky Island’s gunpowder store in Cork Harbour.
+It was from here in the late nineteenth century that gunpowder from the mills at Ballincollig was loaded on wooden barges bound for the gunpowder store at Rocky Island in Cork Harbour.

 The pier’s location on The Marina was bound up with safety.
-It was away from the central docks area – so if an accidental explosion did occur it was not as lethal to those around.
+It was away from the busy Cork’s South Docks area – so if an accidental explosion did occur it was not as lethal to those around.

 At the pier at one time, there was a small storehouse and jetty.
-In the nineteenth century, it was almost a daily sight to see the two horse drawn covered wagons, painted yellow, making their way down the specially made centre park trackway of the Cork City Park Racecourse to The Marina.
+Over one hundred years ago, it was almost a daily sight to see the two horse drawn covered gunpowder wagon, and painted yellow, making its way down the specially made centre park trackway of the Cork City Park Racecourse to The Marina.

-the Atlantic Pond was one of the city’s greatest engineering projects of early nineteenth century Cork and has stood the test of time for nearly 180 years.
-Its story is one of innovation and forward thinking.
-In 1843, City engineer Edward Russell was commissioned to present plans for the reclamation of the south sloblands, some 230 acres extending from Victoria Road to the river front with the proposed aim of creating an enormous public park and some building ground.
+The Atlantic Pond was one of the city’s greatest engineering projects of the nineteenth century .
+In 1843, Cork Corporation engineer Edward Russell was commissioned to present plans for the reclamation of 230 acres of the city’s south sloblands, The proposed aims were to create an enormous public park and to provide some building ground.

-The task proposed was epic as the slobland undulated and when the tide was in, various areas of the slobland were more solid than others.
-Edward Russell’s eventual published plan in December 1843 proposed the extension and widening of the dock like Navigation Wall creating the Marina Walk, to manage the flow of tidal water entering the land by installing sluice gates, sluice tunnels, and embankments and creating a giant holding pond.
+The task proposed was epic as the sloblands undulated and when the tide was in, various areas of the sloblands were covered more so than others with water.
+Edward Russell’s eventual published plan in December 1843 proposed the extension and widening of the dock like Navigation Wall to create a new walkway.
+He also proposed to manage the flow of tidal water entering the reclaimed land by installing sluice gates, sluice tunnels, and embankments and creating a giant holding pond.

 Cork Blackrock and Passage Railway Line:

-The age of the railways also came to the forefront of the visions of Cork’s growing middle class in the 1830s.
-In 1836, two years after the construction of Ireland’s first railway between Dublin and Kingstown (Dun Laoghaire), a railway was proposed by several of the Cork city’s wealthiest merchants to connect the city to Passage via Blackrock.
-Passage itself was an important minor port in Cork’s lower harbour.
+The age of the railways came to the forefront of the visions of Cork’s growing middle class in the 1830s.
+In 1836, two years after the construction of Ireland’s first railway between Dublin and Kingstown (Dun Laoghaire), a railway was proposed by several of Cork city’s wealthiest merchants to connect the city to Passage West via Blackrock.
+Passage West itself was an important minor port town in Cork harbour.

-In 1836, the lands of Lakelands and Ballinure were surveyed and the engineer, Charles Vignoles planned the routeway of the railway itself.
+In 1836, lands at Lakelands and Ballinure were surveyed and the engineer, Charles Vignoles, planned the routeway of the railway itself.

-The proposed line would run close to the south of the Navigation Wall (now the site of The Marina) on reclaimed land and remain close to the river to Passage.
+The proposed line would run close to the south of the Navigation Wall (now the site of The Marina) on reclaimed land and remain close to the river all the way Passage West.
 Work began in June 1847.